R v Grillo

 R v Grillo and Grillo was the trial of two sisters at Isleworth Crown Court in London, England.

-The defendants, Elizabetta and Francesca Grillo, former personal assistants to Nigella Lawson and her ex-husband Charles Saatchi, were accused of using their credit cards, specifically without special authorisation, on the account of Saatchi's private company between January 2008 and December 2012.
+The defendants, Grillo, former personal assistants to Nigella Lawson and her ex-husband Charles Saatchi, were accused of allegedly using their credit cards, specifically without special authorisation, on the account of Saatchi's private company between January 2008 and December 2012.

-In 2013, the sisters plead not guilty to the charges.
+In 2013, the sisters pleaded not guilty to the charges.
 The jury found them not guilty.

 Background

 Charles Saatchi and Nigella Lawson married in 2003.
 Lawson was married to the journalist John Diamond until his death in 2001; Lawson and Diamond had two children together.
 In June 2013, photographs emerged of Saatchi grasping Lawson around the throat at a dinner table outside a Mayfair restaurant.
 Saatchi accepted a conditional caution for assault from the police over the incident.
 He announced his intention to divorce Lawson, stating that the couple had "become estranged and drifted apart".
 Lawson made no public comment; however, Lawson filed for divorce citing ongoing unreasonable behaviour.
 On 31 July 2013, Saatchi and Lawson were granted a decree nisi effectively ending their 10-year marriage with court documents suggesting that the two had already arrived at a private financial settlement.

-One of the sisters was hired by Lawson as her personal assistant and nanny in 1999, during her marriage to Diamond.
-Four years later, after Lawson married Saatchi, the couple hired her sister, to serve as an additional personal assistant to a team of four other assistants.
-As part of their duties, the sisters were expected to make certain purchases on behalf of their employers; they were therefore given Coutts credit cards in their own names on Saatchi's Conarco Partnership company account.
-The Grillos were accused of misusing the credit cards to make personal purchases worth thousands of pounds.